toliva/ConnectivityContent/cookies/01-cookies.md

 ### Essential cookies

 These are required to help you access secure areas (such as your partner account pages).
-Essential cookies are critical because you can’t access these services without them.
+Essential cookies are critical because you can't access these services without them.

 ### Performance and functionality cookies